goonstation/goonstation/tgui/docs/secret-interfaces.md

 # Secret TGUI interfaces

-Secret React UIs get stored in `+secret`, get mirrored into the workspace for builds, turn into uuid-named bundles, are delivered to clients via the server sending over the correct uuid for an interface.
+Secret React UIs get stored in `+secret`, get mirrored into the workspace for builds, turn into id-named bundles, are delivered to clients via the server sending over the correct id for an interface.

+Keep in mind that once a player opens a UI, they can dive into the minified React code.

 ## Core idea
 - Secret interfaces live in `+secret/tgui/interfaces/`.